christophermancini/rainbow-six-bootcamp/content/basic-training/game-modes.md

 ## Terrorist Hunt Mode (PVE)

 Terrorist hunt mode allows you to play the scenarios available for multiplayer mode against terrorist bots.
-There are four different scenarios that you will be ordered to execute as a Rainbow Six Operator:
+There are four different scenarios that you will be ordered to execute as a Rainbow Six Operator on three different difficulties.
+You can team up with 4 other operators or go Lone Wolf if you have what it takes.

+### Terrorists

+There are generally three types of terrorists you face in Terrorist Hunt: [Roamer]({{< ref "glossary.md#roamer" >}}), [Bombers]({{< ref "glossary.md#roamer" >}}), and [Ambushers]({{< ref "glossary.md#roamer" >}}).

+### Difficulties

+There are three different difficulties you can play Terrorist Hunt on: Normal, Hard and Realistic.

+#### Normal

+Normal difficulty provides you with an infinite amount of time to complete the objective against fairly easy hostiles.
+Generally there are two [terrorist bombers]({{< ref "glossary.md#bomber" >}}) and around three [terrorist roamers]({{< ref "glossary.md#roamer" >}}).

+#### Hard

+When playing on Hard difficulty, you are limited to a set time frame to complete the objective.
+Roughly the same number of hostiles that are spawned in Normal can be expected in Hard.

+#### Realistic

+Like in Hard difficulty, Realistic also requires you to complete the objective within a set time limit.
+However, there are more hostile terrorists in Realistic mode and they have increased reaction time, accuracy and damage.
+It has proven to be a worthy challenge for the most seasoned operators and requires effective cooperation amongst the squad.

+### Objectives

+In each Terrorist Hunt you are tasked to siege a fortified compound filled with hostile terrorists with a specific objective.
+The four possible objectives are below.

-### Terrorist Hunt Classic
+#### Terrorist Hunt Classic

 The objective of this mode is to eliminate all enemy terrorists that are fortified within the compound.

-### Hostage Extraction
+#### Hostage Extraction

 This mode requires you to locate and safely extract the hostage back to a certain location on the map.

-### Protect Asset
+#### Protect Asset

 You and your team have been ordered to protect a high value asset at all costs, you start off within a room and need to fortify defenses before attackers arrive to eliminate your asset.

-### Disarm Bombs
+#### Disarm Bombs

 Terrorists have fortified a target location and armed two bombs that are minutes away from detonation.
 You need to infiltrate their defenses and disarm both bombs.